Tyler-Blood/code-a-responsive-design-website-001/README.md

 added menu.js to add on click functionality to mobile menu added minified jquery added drop down menu functionality for mobile users

+---

+## Tutorial 10

+added picture element to polyfill images added new, smaller banner images to be used for smaller screens added code from picturefill to make polyfill work